Montana Identity Theft Laws

 |Code Section||Mont.
 Code Ann. §45-6-332 (2001)|

-|Civil Lawsuit Allowed?||-|
+|Civil Lawsuit Allowed?||Yes|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a Montana consumer protection attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: